 Articles about labour market statistics were published in Labour Market Trends (up until 2006) and in Economic and Labour Market Review (from 2007 to 2011).
-Editions of Labour Market Trends are available on our website, from July 2001 until December 2006 when the publication was discontinued.
-Editions of Economic and Labour Market Review are available on our website from the first edition, published in January 2007, up until the last edition published in May 2011.
+Editions of Labour Market Trends are available from July 2001 until December 2006 when the publication was discontinued.
+Editions of Economic and Labour Market Review are available from the first edition, published in January 2007, up until the last edition published in May 2011.